MarcoCrepaldi-iit/mOISC-dRISC/README.md

 Let the system simulate for a while, then press CTRL-C to stop the simulation execution and view the results (few seconds will be enough for `sine_wave`).
 The simulation engine will generate a VCD file that will be opened in the same `examples/` subdirectory, and used as input for `gtkwave`.
 Once opened, add IOR to the currently displayed wave to see the effect of the code on the I/O output port.
 You can also add `\DEBUG.INFO` for information on the currently executed function.

-Under Linux the `gtkwave` screen should look like this (code translated from ARM, OISC mode, with `LR` added from `VM` signal list):
+Under Linux the `gtkwave` screen should look like this (code translated from ARM, OISC mode):

 ![gtkwave_linux](./pics/sim.png)

-Under macOS, by zooming out the waveform and by activating the analog-view mode, the `gtkwave` screen should look like this for OISC mode translation from an ARM assembly:
+Under macOS, by zooming out the waveform and by activating the analog-view mode, the `gtkwave` screen should look like this for OISC mode translation from an ARM assembly (with `LR` added from `VM` signal list):

 ![gtkwave_macos_arm](./pics/sim-macos-oisc-mode-arm.png)